Certified Chiropractic Sports Physician

 Dr. Todd Riddle is the only local Certified Chiropractic Sports Physician (CCSP) and is also a Certified Strength and Conditioning Specialist (CSCS), with over 15 years of experience in sports performance training and rehabilitation.
-In addition to his duties working with patients, After graduating from Sherman College of Chiropractic in 2009 at the top of his class, he became an instructor of clinical sciences.
-Currently, he teaches chiropractic students about active and passive rehabilitation techniques, two clinical diagnosis classes, and a patient management class focusing on the spinal column.
-Prior to this he instructed classes on orthopedic and neurological assessment.
-Dr. Riddle also teaches seminars on rehabilitation to practicing doctors of chiropractic, which he began doing even as a student in chiropractic school!
+After graduating valedictorian from Sherman College of Chiropractic in 2009, he was asked to design and implement physiotherapy courses at the school.
+He is currently an assistant professor teaching chiropractic students active and passive rehabilitation techniques, clinical diagnosis and a patient management class focusing on the spine.
+He has also instructed classes on orthopedic and neurologic assessment.
+In addition to teaching at the chiropractic school, Dr. Riddle teaches post-graduate seminars on rehabilitation and sports chiropractic.

 My entire life has always revolved around sports.
 As a kid, I loved playing just about all sports, but found out I was pretty good at throwing a football.
 Several severe injuries while playing football put me on a collision course for a career in sports medicine.
 Having spent so much time with sports doctors and therapists, I felt called to provide the same for future generations of athletes.
 I’ve always felt it’s easier to relate to patients when you’ve suffered from the same injuries they have.

 What are you known for?